microsoft/FluidFramework/packages/service-clients/odsp-client/README.md

 	},
 };

-// Fetch back the container that had been created earlier with the same url and schema const { container, services } = await OdspClient.getContainer("_unique-itemId_", schema);
+// Fetch back the container that had been created earlier with the same itemId and schema const { container, services } = await OdspClient.getContainer("_unique-itemId_", schema);

 // Get our list of initial objects that we had defined in the schema. initialObjects here will have the same signature